Salby/salamander-conky-config/README.md

 Download the conky_draw.lua and conky_draw_config.lua from the repository linked to above.

 Place the .conkyrc in your home directory.
 The conky_draw.lua and conky_draw_config.lua files should also be placed there.
-Replace the blank Conky_draw_config.lua with the one you downloaded from this repository.
+Replace the blank Conky_draw_config.lua with the one you downloaded from my repository.

 Open a terminal and type: conky
-Enjoy